 Virtual Escape Rooms and gamification of training

-Virtual Escape Rooms will test trainees’ knowledge and skills by asking them to answer a series of questions correctly before they can “escape” the training room or house.
+Virtual Escape Rooms will test trainees’ knowledge, competencies and skills by asking them to answer a series of questions correctly before they can “escape” the training room or house.
 The gamification of the learning process will not only add an extra layer of differentiation and interest to the trainees, but will provide valuable insights into how the trainees are retaining and applying their new knowledge and skills in a realistic and pressured environment.
 This will allow the ETA to further tailor and develop their training

 Engaging and interactive training